-Sinless Sour Cream Coffee Cake – An old family recipe made healthy!
-A dessert you can actually feel good about eating.
+Sinless Sour Cream Coffee Cake - An old family recipe made a little healthier.

 So I couldn't wait to share this with all y'all but held out until reveal day that I am now a proud member of the Recipe Redux crew!
 Recipe Redux is the first and only recipe challenge founded by Registered Dietitians with the focus on making delicious recipes better for you.
 AKA the idea behind the whole Sinful Nutrition site!
 It'd be just plain silly not to join in on this fun.